WilliamKSilva/market-items-admin/README.md

 like "Smarthphones" or "Laptops", etc. You also can favorite items and create new ones.

-You can check a video of the app working in the video below:
+You can check a video of the app working down below:

 https://user-images.githubusercontent.com/75429175/156057013-7e8bac82-3f0d-4086-ae22-39845e88f466.mp4